jjhester/hashicorp-activity4/multiple-choice-question.md

   - text: "`fileexists`"
   - id: e
   - text: "`templatefile`"
+  - id: f
+  - text: "None of the above"
+  - id: g
+  - text: "All of the above"
 ---

-You are developing a Terraform solution that includes an secure shell (SSH) server.
+You are developing a Terraform solution that includes a secure shell (SSH) server.

 Which function should you use to retrieve the public key from a local text file?